mcbookshelf/bookshelf/docs/index.md

 ## 🔥 Motivation

-As developers, we recognize the importance of using libraries to save time and avoid reinventing the wheel.
-Unfortunately, we've noticed that mapmakers within the Minecraft community are often unfamiliar with this concept.
+As developers, we understand the value of libraries: they save time, streamline workflows, and eliminate the need to reinvent the wheel.
+However, we’ve noticed that many mapmakers in the Minecraft community are less familiar with this concept.

-That's why we started this project, to introduce a variety of reusable tools and try to convice mapmakers to embrace the use of libraries.
+That’s why we started this project, to provide a variety of reusable tools and encourage mapmakers to embrace the use of libraries.

-While we strive to keep these modules as much optimized and accurate as possible, our main goal is to offer a wide range of features and provide tools that are both easy to use and install.
-Therefore, we will always prioritize accessibility above everything else.
+While we strive to keep our modules as optimized as possible, our top priority is accessibility.
+We focus on creating features that are easy to use and simple to install, ensuring they’re practical for everyone.

 ```{epigraph}
 "I have seen further than others because I have stood on the shoulders of giants."